AdobeDocs/experience-platform.en/help/rtcdp/rtcdp-home.md

 ## Explore the core pillars of Real-Time CDP and the documentation

+Understand the four core pillars of Adobe Real-Time CDP that help you:

+* Collect or ingest data through a myriad of source connectors and data collection methods;
+* Manage and segment your most valuable profiles into audiences;
+* Know that you are managing data while staying compliant with various regulations, restrictions, and policies applicable to data use;
+* Market to your customers across channels.

 ![Excerpt from a slide showing the four pillars of Adobe Real-Time CDP.](/help/rtcdp/assets/rtcdp-four-pillars.png)

-Dive deep into the product documentation to understand the four core pillars of Adobe Real-Time CDP and how it can help you achieve your enterprise use cases.
+Explore the product documentation links below to understand how the four core pillars of Adobe Real-Time CDP can help you achieve your enterprise use cases.

 <table style="table-layout:auto">
   <tr style="border: 0;">